VenturaNotes/Knowledge/- Topics/map() (Python).md

 - There is a difference between [[type conversion (python)|type conversion]] and [[type casting (python)|type casting]][^2]
 	- In type conversion, the python interpreter automatically converts one data type to another
 	- In type casting, the programmer converts the data type manually

+### What can you do with a map object?
+- A map object is an iterator so it needs to be consumed (converted to a list or iterated through with a loop)
+	- #question Is "consumed" the write question here?
 ## References

 [^1]: ChatGPT